Covers

 A history book series, though, has some considerations to ponder when compared with a single-book issue or a popular fiction title: Does a highly imaginative design detract from the weight and seriousness of an academic text?
 Should there be any attempt at conformity in the titles of a series?
 What source material exists for a subject living many centuries ago?
 How can an image of a previous century be adapted to the requirements of a cover which has to include identifying text?

-FIRST EFFORTS
+FIRST EFFORTS 1964 - 1968

 Yale has to contend with all these issues, but Yale's predecessor, Eyre & Spottiswoode, seemed to be unburdened by the problems of cover design at the commencement of the series in 1964.
-The first book in the series, William the Conqueror, side-stepped the issue by ustilising an image from the Bayeux Tapestry.
+The first book in the series, William the Conqueror, side-stepped the issue by utilising an image from the Bayeux Tapestry.
 This was a obvious choice and told purchasers all they needed to know about the content of the book.
 Where they diverted from an easy choice was to embellish a red-tinted image with a simple design feature of some black vertical bars behind the seated figure of William.
 This was dropped from the simultaneous release in North America by the University of California, which in retrospect provides a simpler and still reasonably attractive cover of a black and white image on a soft coloured background.
 (This is a design to which Yale returned with the recent paperback release of Henry III in 2021).
 The Eyre & Spottiswoode (British) version of William the Conqueror does tend to scream 1964 at the viewer.

 Three years later a similar cover was presented for James I, which was a simple tinting of a portrait of James, but suggesting a slightly psychedelic feel, not out of tune with the year it was published, 1967.
 It is another cover very much of its time.

-By the time of the third English Monarchs title, Henry VIII, a design style is starting to emerge.
+By the time of the third English Monarchs title, Henry VIII (1968), a design style is starting to emerge.
 This cover, the first of many for the title, was a presentation of a portrait of the king, embellished with what might be a picture frame, and with a white border at the top and one side.
 Clearly much more thought has gone into this 1968 title, which is altogether simpler than the previous release - which has echoes of The Beatles White Album of the same year.

 WHITE DESIGN STYLE 1970 - 1975